'One Piece' 858: Luffy’s Straw Hat Work With Capone, Break Into Big Mom’s House Despite Others Objecting?

 The upcoming nuptials are quite important to Yonko Big Mom, and Jinbei calmly explained the difficulties the group could face.
 He revealed that the Yonko had invited several notorious villains and underworld crime bosses for the important event meant to signal the union of the Charlotte Clan and the Vinsmoke Clan through the nuptials of Lady Pudding and Sanji Vinsmoke.
 Hence breaking into the ceremony would mean taking on these bigwigs as well.

-Interestingly, Jinbei suggested Luffy pledge his allegiance to the notorious Capone ‘Gang’ Bege.
+Interestingly, Jinbei suggested Luffy pledge his allegiance to the notorious Capone “Gang” Bege.
 The ruthless member of the “Five Great Families,” Bege is one of the five bosses of those mafias.
 His atrocities against the crime families and especially their bosses had him working security for Big Mom in exchange for receiving refuge on the Whole Cake Island.
 Jinbei reveals Capone’s sinister plan of killing Big Mom, and hence Luffy’s interest align with the criminal for the time being as an enemy’s enemy is a friend.

 Luffy’s acceptance to Jinbei’s plans which entitled working with a sadistic criminal is quite shocking.
 Luffy has always ensured that he helped the helpless and had a positive and altruistic outlook.
 These character traits go completely against Capone’s profile.
 However, getting into the Whole Cake Island without drawing a lot of heat is a near impossible task.
 Moreover, with the venue crawling with the Chess Barbarian Army, the Straw Hats pirates will have to muster all of their strength and may still be unable to breach the venue.